 Exodus 32 gives us yet another account of Israel’s rebellion against God, one that took them almost beyond the point of no return.
 Moses had trekked up Mt.
-Sinai to commune with God for forty days.
-While there he received the tablets of stone on which God had inscribed the Ten Commandments with his own finger.
+Sinai alone to commune with God for forty days.
+While there he received the tablets of stone on which God had inscribed with his own finger the Ten Commandments.
 When Moses descended with the tablets in his arms, he found the nation partying in the midst of idolatrous revelry, worshiping the golden calf which Aaron had fashioned for them.
 God came within a hair’s breadth of destroying the nation and making a new people out of Moses’ own family (Ex.
 32:10).
-Only Moses’ fervent intercession, pleading with God to spare the nation (Ex.
-32:11-13), narrowly averted God’s wrath (Ex.
-32:14).
+Only Moses’ fervent intercession, pleading with God to spare the nation, narrowly averted God’s wrath (Ex.
+32:11-14).

 Moses retraced his steps up the mountain and into God’s presence to receive a second copy of the Ten Commandments since he had thrown the original tablets to the ground, breaking them as a demonstration of God’s anger with the people (Ex.
 32:19).
 While there, he offered several requests reflected in the prayers of Psalm 90: